NTRB Scholarships (no longer administered by Aurora aside from current Scholars)

 After identifying problems with the recruitment and retention of lawyers to the native title system and in particular to NTRBs, recommendations to government supported a scholarship program along with training and other support.

 Initially support for the program for lawyers to study a Masters in Mineral Law at the University of Dundee, Scotland was provided by Rio Tinto.
 In 2008, the Department of the Prime Minister and Cabinet (PM&C) (formerly FaHCSIA) provided additional funding for the renamed Australian Government - Rio Tinto NTRB Scholarship program.
 As of December 2014, Rio Tinto will no longer be funding this scholarship program.
-Aurora is awaiting the outcome of a funding application to PM&C via the Indigenous Advancement Strategy (IAS) which will determine whether we will continue to administer the Mineral Law NTRB Scholarship Program.
+Further to our recent IAS funding application, PM&C have decided not to continue funding NTRB Scholarships to undertake a Master of Laws in Mineral Law and Policy at the University of Dundee.
+This means that Aurora will no longer be administering the Dundee scholarships.